Our top pick for

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while SkyWest's is 1.8478.
-This would suggest that SkyWest's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while SkyWest's is 2.0511.
+This would suggest that SkyWest's shares are significantly more volatile than the average for this exchange and represent a higher risk.

-SkyWest, Inc., through its subsidiaries, operates a regional airline in the United States.
+SkyWest, Inc. , through its subsidiaries, operates a regional airline in the United States.
 The company operates through two segment, SkyWest Airlines and SkyWest Leasing.
-It also engages into leasing aircraft and spare engines to third parties.
-As of December 31, 2019, the company provided scheduled passenger and air freight services with approximately 2,300 total daily departures to various destinations in the United States, Canada, Mexico, and provides airport customer and ground handling services for other airlines throughout its system.
-SkyWest, Inc. was founded in 1972 and is headquartered in St. George, Utah.
+It also leases regional jet aircraft and spare engines to third parties.
+As of December 31, 2020, the company's fleet consisted of 601 aircraft; and provided scheduled passenger and air freight services with approximately 1,700 total daily departures to various destinations in the United States, Canada, Mexico, and the Caribbean.
+In addition, it provides airport customer and ground handling services for other airlines.
+SkyWest, Inc.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.